-Lynn DeBar, PhD, is a behavioral health researcher.
-Her work focuses on health issues that have emotional and physical causes and manifestations, such as eating disorders, pain syndromes, and obesity-related health problems.
-She is particularly interested in exploring how these health issues can be addressed and treated in primary-care settings and general medical practices.
+Lynn DeBar, PhD, is a clinical psychologist and behavioral health researcher.
+Her work focuses on health issues that have emotional and physical causes and manifestations, including pain syndromes, eating disorders, and obesity-related health problems.
+She is particularly interested in exploring how these health issues can be addressed and treated in primary-care settings, and the role of behaviorally oriented interdisciplinary approaches as well as complementary and integrative health practices in this treatment.

-Dr. DeBar’s primary research interest is on developing treatments that address the complex interrelationships between physical symptoms and emotional disorders.
-Her work seeks to build on research showing that people with emotional disorders, such as anxiety and depression, often seek treatment for related physical symptoms, and that people with a variety of physical ailments can benefit greatly from concomitant attention to their emotional and psychosocial conditions.
-Accordingly, Dr. DeBar’s research develops and evaluates treatment approaches that simultaneously recognize and address these complex needs.
-Dr. DeBar works closely with physicians at Kaiser Permanente Northwest to ensure that findings from her research are making their way into clinical practice, and, conversely, to examine how clinical practice can influence the design of mental-health interventions.
-This health services research identifies opportunities for improved service delivery.
+Dr. DeBar’s work builds on research showing that people with emotional disorders, such as anxiety and depression, often seek treatment for related physical symptoms, and that people with a variety of physical ailments can benefit greatly from concomitant attention to their emotional and psychosocial conditions.
+Accordingly, Dr. DeBar develops and evaluates treatment approaches that simultaneously address these complex physical and emotional needs.
+Dr. DeBar works closely with physicians at Kaiser Permanente and other health care systems to ensure that her research findings make their way into clinical practice, and to identify real-world clinical practices that have the potential to improve service delivery through large-scale adoption of behavioral and lifestyle interventions.

 - Larson E, Tachibana C, Thompson E, Coronado G, DeBar L, Dember LM, Honda S, Huang SS, Jarvik JD, Nelson C, Septimus E, Simon G, Johnson KE.
 Trials without tribulations: Minimizing the burden of pragmatic research on healthcare systems.
 Healthcare.
 (2015) Doi:10.1016/j.hjdsi.2015.07.005i